eqmvii/berlin-zero/prompts.md

 Update the script so that when run, it counts the words for each and every chapter_content.md files located in any folder in this repository - rather than word ocunting arbitrary inputs.

 Model: Cascade (SWE-1)

+### Eric Note

+That siad it was SWE-1, but it was actually claude 3.7 sonnet.
+It lies!

+## Prompt 10

+Update the script so that it writes the output to a word_count.md markdown file in the root directory

+Model: Cascade (SWE-1)